bladeofmaya/invasion_extractor/README.md

 - The tool reads the game text to detect invasions.
 If you open the PSN quick menu or any other overlay that covers the game text, the tool might not be able to detect certain invasions correctly.
 - At this stage **I'm still writing and re-writing the code to test different approaches.
 The tool is not perfect and might not work for all invasions.
 If you happen to have any issues, please open an issue on this repository.**

+## Planned Features
+- [x] Automatically detect invasion start and end points in Elden Ring gameplay footage
+- [x] Support for Arena Duels
+- [ ] Multi language support (Right now only English is supported)
+- [ ] Support for Taunters Tongue Runs (When you get invaded until the invader dies)
+- [ ] Windows & Linux Support.
+(Right now this gem has only been tested on macOS)

+If you have any feature requests, please [open an issue](https://github.com/bladeofmaya/invasion_extractor/issues) on this repository.

 ## Usage
 This repository comes with a executable binary `invasion_extractor` file that you can use to test it on your own footage.
 For now follow these steps.